 Terms Value Description "Auth-only" means only do authentication but not encrypt data.
-Admin Auth level "Both" means both do authentication and encrypt data.
+Admin Auth Level "Both" means both do authentication and encrypt data.
 "None" means not do authentication and not encrypt data.
-Admin Auth Type The method used to encrypt the passphrase Auth Passphrase "Auth Passphrase" is a string used to authenticate (Admin).
-Admin Data The method used to energet the data Encrypt Type The method used to encrypt the data.
-Encrypt Passphrase "Encrypt Passphrase" is a string used to encrypt data (Admin).
+Admin Auth Type The method used to encrypt the passphrase "Auth Passphrase" is a string used to authenticate (Admin).
+The Auth Passphrase range of length is from 8 to 32 characters with only numeric and alphabet characters accepted.
+Admin Data The method used to encrypt the data.
+Encrypt Type The method used to end ypt the data.
+"Encrypt Passphrase" is a string used to encrypt data (Admin).
+The Encrypt Passphrase range of length is from 8 to 32 characters with only numeric and alphabet characters accepted.
 "Auth-only" means only do authentication but not encrypt data.
-User Auth level "Both" means both do authentication and encrypt data.
+User Auth Level "Both" means both do authentication and encrypt data.
 "None" means not do authentication and not encrypt data.

-User Auth Type The method used to encrypt the passphrase Auth Passphrase "Auth Passphrase" is a string used to authenticate (User).
-User Data The method used to encrypt the data.
-Encrypt Type The method used to encrypt the data.
-Encrypt Passphrase "Encrypt Passphrase" is a string used to encrypt data (User).
-Apply Click "Apply" button to save changes.
+User Auth Type The method used to encrypt the passphrase "Auth Passphrase" is a string used to authenticate (User).
+The range Auth Passphrase of length is from 8 to 32 characters with only numeric and alphabet characters accepted.
+User Data The method used to oper at the date Encrypt Type The method used to encrypt the data.
+"Encrypt Passphrase" is a string used to encrypt data (User).
+The Encrypt Passphrase range of length is from 8 to 32 characters with only numeric and alphabet characters accepted.
+Apply Click the "Apply" button to save changes.